 Plus500 is registered and located in Israel and has subsidiaries in the UK, Cyprus and Australia.
 Its subsidiaries are regulated as follows: Plus500UK Ltd is authorised and regulated by the Financial Conduct Authority (FRN 509909), Plus500CY LTD is authorised and regulated by the Cyprus Securities and Exchange Commission (Licence No. 250/14), Plus500AU Pty Ltd, ACN 153 301 681, AFSL # 417727, issued by the Australian Securities and Investments Commission is authorized to issue these products to Australian residents.
 Derivatives issuer licence in New Zealand, FSP #.
 486026 authorises us to issue these products to New Zealand residents.
 Plus500AU Pty Ltd, is also an authorized Financial Services Provider in South Africa, FSP 47546

-Plus500 provides 24/7 email support in Arabic, Dutch, English, French, German, Hebrew, Italian, Polish and Spanish.
+Plus500 provides 24/7 email and live chat support in 15 languages.
 The firm also offers chat support in English 24/7 in most jurisdictions where it operates.
 In addition, traders can view the Plus500 website and mobile apps in 30 different languages.
 The company does not offer customer support by phone, which may be a problem if you lose your internet connection.

 Where Does Plus500 Operate?